 Monterey Bay Aquarium’s Mission Statement: To inspire conservation of the ocean.

-One can see how a benefit statement and mission statement vary in their intents.
+One can see how a Public Benefit Company's benefit statement and a Non-profit's mission statement vary in their intents.
 A Benefit Corporation clearly wants to earn a profit for its shareholders while also improving the world in some way.
 On the flip side, a Non-Profit Corporation’s mission statement is visibly more focused on fixing or helping a problem within society regardless of earning a profit.